-Before each event you will be sent Final Instructions, usually by email.
+Before each event you will be sent Final Instructions.
 These will tell you things like:

 - Where the event is and how to get there

-- What time the gates are open.
+- What time the gates are open; important if you intend to arrive the evening before the event.

 - What time scrutineering is

-- What time signing-on commences
+- · What time signing-on commences

 - An agenda for the rest of the meeting

 - When you can walk the course

-- Most importantly, who you will be competing against.
+- · Most importantly, who you will be competing against and the current class record

 Signing-on: You need to take yourself, your licence and any club and championship ID cards to the signing on office.
-Every event seems to have a different method for how this works, but all are generally explained in the final instructions.
-If in doubt someone at the event will know.
+Every event seems to have a different method for how this works, but all are generally explained in the final instructions If in doubt someone at the event will know.

 Scrutineering: Your car and personal safety kit will need to be inspected by an MSA Scrutineer.
 These generally come to you and are not to be feared.
-They are there to ensure that you car and safety kit are up to standard.
+Over the years I've been pulled up on many minor items, but never been stopped from competing.